IHE/ITI.PCF/input/pagecontent/ch-P.md

 ## P.2 Possible checklist for implementations

+The following is some steps that a domain implementing privacy should consider.

 ### General (before anything else)

-- Granularity of confidentiality implementation:
+- Granularity of classification of data:
   - Granularity of document: all documents, document type, each document.
   - Granularity of user: all users, user type, each type.
-- Depth of confidentiality implementation:
+- Depth of classification implementation:
   - Is the existence (metadata) about a document that can't be read by the user shown in a list of available documents for this patient?
   - Is the user informed there are / might be not shown documents and how much?
   - Is there the possibility to manage different depth of confidentiality depending on users or document type?